-For over 30 years Northwest Health has been inspired by the belief that ALL people regardless of insurance status have access to affordable healthcare.
+For 35 years Northwest Health has been inspired by the belief that ALL people regardless of insurance status have access to affordable healthcare.

 Northwest Health provides primary care services to all ages.
 We treat everything from bumps and bruises to colds, flu and more serious health conditions.
 We can provide the majority of what you need, and when specialty care is needed we can help coordinate it.